 [White's "Directory of Nottinghamshire," 1853]

 |1861||R.G.
 9 / 2473|

 |1891||R.G.
 12 / 2709|

 Boughon was a village and a parish just east of Ollerton, 20 miles from Nottingham city and 118 miles north of the city of London.
-The River Maun runs through the parish and the parish covered 1,372 acres.
+The River Maun runs through the north-west edge of the parish and the parish covered 1,372 acres.

 If you are planning a visit:

 The population of this parish exploded with the growth of Ollerton in the late 1920s and since then has been over 1,200 every census.

 Year Population 1801 190 1811 217 1821 289 1851 398 1871 344 1881 296 1891 286 1901 210 1911 269